metaplex-foundation/umi/docs/serializers.md

 - `set`: Serializes a set of unique items.
 It accepts a `Serializer<T>` as an argument and returns a `Serializer<Set<T>>`.
 - `map`: Serializes a map of key-value pairs.
 It accepts a `Serializer<K>` for the keys and a `Serializer<V>` for the values as arguments and returns a `Serializer<Map<K, V>>`.

-All three methods accepts the same `size` option that configures how the lenght of the array, set or map is stored and restored.
+All three methods accept the same `size` option that configures how the length of the array, set or map is stored and restored.
 This is very similar to how the `string` and `bytes` methods work.
 Here are the supported strategies:
 - `NumberSerializer`: Uses a number serializer that prefixes the content with its size.
 By default, the size is stored using a `u32` prefix in little-endian.
-- `number`: Returns a array, set or map serializer with a fixed number of items.
+- `number`: Returns an array, set or map serializer with a fixed number of items.
-- `"remainder"`: Returns a array, set or map serializer that infers the number of items by dividing the rest of the buffer by the fixed size of its item.
-For instance, if a buffer as 64 bytes remaining and each item of an array is 16 bytes long, the array will be deserialized with 4 items.
+- `"remainder"`: Returns an array, set or map serializer that infers the number of items by dividing the rest of the buffer by the fixed size of its item.
+For instance, if a buffer has 64 bytes remaining and each item of an array is 16 bytes long, the array will be deserialized with 4 items.
 Note that this option is only available for fixed-size items.
 For maps, both the key serializer and the value serializer must have a fixed size.

 ```ts
 // Arrays.